This part is to be hidden

 The Position & Job Responsibilities

 Our tutors offer one-on-one learning support to their fellow students in subjects in which the tutors have already excelled themselves.
 Our tutors also have the option of helping to facilitate our popular Pre-Exam Study Groups, Weekly Learning Roundtables, and MCAT HYC: Biochemistry groups.

 Pay: Undergraduate tutors begin at $10/hour, while graduate tutors will earn $15/hour.

 Training: Tutoring Services tutors benefit from paid training and professional development activities while taking part in a collaborative community of dedicated peer and near-peer educators.
-This spring, mandatory training will take place in January.
+Mandatory training for the 2020-2021 AY will take place in August just before classes resume.
 Tutors are also required to attend staff meetings (held monthly).

-Location: We require all of our tutors to hold their one-on-one tutoring sessions and group sessions take place at the Collaborative Learning Suite (1801 Edgehill Avenue, Suite 112).
+Location: We require that all one-on-one tutoring sessions and group sessions take place at the Collaborative Learning Suite (1801 Edgehill Avenue, Suite 112).
 NOTE: For the 2020-2021 academic year, all tutoring sessions are held via remote video-conference.

 How do I become a tutor?